London. A group of international arbitration students are about to receive their first lecture. Each year, it’s broadly the same.

 Another public example from not so long ago: in 2011, a US$16 billion joint venture proposal between BP and Rosneft imploded after BP lost an arbitration.
 It was noted by the cognoscenti in London that BP’s chosen law firm was (then) not particularly renowned for international arbitration, whereas the opponent’s was.

-“QCs, in the High Court, are brilliant because they know those panels inside out and that style of advocacy,” says one London international arbitration specialist, who asked to speak on condition of anonymity.
+“QCs in the High Court are brilliant because they know those panels inside out and that style of advocacy,” says one London international arbitration specialist, who spoke on condition of anonymity.

 So the challenge has become separating the wheat from the chaff – finding the true specialist counsel.

-The book you are holding may help.
-Ten years ago, Global Arbitration Review conceived the GAR 100 as a vehicle to identify at least 100 firms one can consider “approved” in this discipline.
+The book you are holding might help.
+Fifteen years ago, Global Arbitration Review conceived the GAR 100 as a vehicle to identify (at least) 100 firms one can consider “approved” in this discipline.
 To gain inclusion, a firm would have to open its books to our researchers and allow us to “audit” exactly what they’d been up to.
 Broadly, we’ve used the criteria identified in that survey: reputation, amount of work undertaken and experience.

 Once again, the GAR 100 comprises large and small practices – sometimes as small as one person (if that person is sufficiently well known).

 With all those firms, we strive every edition to improve our descriptions.
-Many of our profiles now tell you about the history of the practice (where we have it) and its lineage (ie, how it ties in with some of the influential figures who pioneered this area).
+Many of our profiles now tell you about the history of the practice (where we have it) and its lineage (ie, how it ties in with some of the influential figures who put international arbitration on the map).

-Similarly, we’re doing our best, where possible, to put greater weight on success.
-Not just undertaking work – but winning (though winning is at times a tricky and relative concept – a smaller than expected loss may in fact be a “win”, and vice versa).
-But we don’t think it’s unreasonable to expect an arbitration group to achieve good results as it goes about its general work.
+Similarly, we’re doing more, where sensible, to highlight success – not just performing work but winning (though this can be a tricky and relative concept – a smaller than expected “loss” might be a big win, and vice versa).
+But we don’t think it’s unreasonable that a specialist international arbitration group should achieve good results for clients.

 The book also includes a report on expert witnesses.
-We’ve applied a similar methodology to them as to law firms – asking to be shown proof of work on cases.
+We’ve applied a similar methodology as to law firms – requiring proof of work on significant recent cases.

-The research period for the statistics in the book is 1 August 2014 to 1 August 2016.
-All other information is correct as of 1 January 2017.
+The research period for the statistics in the book is 1 August 2019 to 1 August 2021.
+Thus, it includes the first six months of the covid era.
+All other information is correct as of 1 January 2021.

-As ever we are indebted to the firms who every year supply us with a large amount of information, including some who ultimately don’t get into the guide.
-In most cases, we’re sure that their time will come.
+As ever, we are indebted to the firms that every year supply us with a large amount of information, including some who ultimately don’t appear.
+In nearly all cases, we’re sure that it is only a matter of time before you do.
+If you persist, your time will come.

-Within Law Business Research, we are indebted to Tom Barnes, Stuart McMillan and Nina Nowak from Who’s Who Legal for their labour on our behalf.
+Within Law Business Research, we are indebted to Tom Barnes, Helen Barnes, Thomas Last and Rupert Wilson from our performance data unit, formerly known as Who’s Who Legal, for their labour.

 On a personal note, I’d like to thank the many international arbitration lawyers – young and old – who have taken time over the years to explain the nuances of their craft to me.
-And the whole GAR editorial team who undertake this annual marathon task – particularly Sebastian Perry and Alison Ross for their energy and good humour.
+I’d also like to thank the whole GAR editorial team, who undertake this annual marathon task – particularly editor Sebastian Perry, who bore the brunt of the organisation and editing, and Jack Ballantyne, who bore the brunt of the GAR 30 work, but also Cosmo Sanderson, Toby Fisher and numerous colleagues who took on overtime to help us get this done, for their energy and good humour and somehow fitting this in amid other work.

 * International Arbitration: a study into corporate attitudes, by PricewaterhouseCoopers and the School of International Arbitration, London.